mikeraab/docker001/Participant-Guide.md

 ##Verify Docker Engine Hands on Lab Environment

-In this first section you are going to verfify that you are able to connect to your Docker Engine environment.
+In this first section you are going to verfify that you are able to connect to your Docker Engine environment as requested in the [Prerequisites document](../master/Prerequisites.md).
 Please access the environment now, and execute the following commands at the terminal.

-First, lets run as root, so that we do not have to preface everthing with sudo.
+First, run as root, so that you do not have to preface everthing with sudo.

 ```
 $ sudo -s